JavierMendez-Coder/prisma/README.md

 This API allows you to access to a "explorers" (basically the way the instructors refer to us) list from the `explorers_api` database.
 You can access it via browser or API platforms like [Postman][postman].

-Furthermore, is recommended to create a `.env` file with the following data, however your free to change it in any way you want.
+Furthermore, is recommended to create a `.env` file with the following data, however you are free to change it in any way you want.

 * .env
   ```